 Pursuing a LEED professional credential can be a daunting and overwhelming endeavor for some individuals.
 Those who put in the time to study the LEED credits, baseline measurements, and case studies, however, will likely find themselves in a successful position.
+And after all that hard work, you definitely want to show off your achievement.
+We’re going to talk to you today about the LEED exam documents that you can share with employers and clients to prove that you are, in fact, a LEED Accredited Professional.

 If you’re just getting started with LEED, visit our New to LEED?
 Start Here! series.